hbramwell/weatherly/README.md

 ### Credits

-Weatherly was developed by [Your Name] as a showcase application using the OpenWeatherMap API.
+Weatherly was developed by brmwll as a showcase application using the OpenWeatherMap API.

 ### License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [LICENSE](LICENSE).

 ---